 Injuries to tissue, muscles, or joints can cause neuropathic pain.
 Likewise, back, leg, and hip problems or injuries can cause lasting damage to nerves.
 While the injury may heal, the damage to the nervous system may not.
 As a result, you may experience persistent pain for many years after the accident.

 Infections are a common cause of neuropathic pain.
 People with HIV or AIDS may experience this unexplained pain.
 A syphilis infection can also lead to the burning, stinging unexplained pain.
 Shingles, which is caused by the chicken pox virus, can trigger long-lasting neuropathic pain.

-An uncommon form of neuropathic pain called phantom limb syndrome can occur when an arm or leg has been amputated.
+An form of neuropathic pain called phantom limb syndrome can occur when an arm or leg has been amputated.
 Despite the loss of that limb, your brain still thinks it’s receiving pain signals from the removed body part.

 What’s actually happening, however, is that the nerves near the amputation are misfiring and sending faulty signals to your brain.
 In addition to arms or legs, phantom pain may be felt in the fingers, toes, penis, ears, and other body parts.

 Neuropathic pain can be a symptom or a complication of several diseases and conditions.
 These include multiple sclerosis, multiple myeloma, and cancer.
 Not everyone with these conditions will experience neuropathic pain, but it can be an issue for some.

 Diabetes is responsible for 30 percent of neuropathic cases, according to the Cleveland Clinic.
 Chronic diabetes can impact how your nerves work.
 People with diabetes commonly experience loss of feeling and numbness, following by pain, burning, and stinging, in their limbs and digits.